 Projections of benefits for financial reporting purposes are based on the substantive plan and include the types of coverage provided at the time of each valuation and the historical pattern of sharing of costs between OPERS and plan members.
-The total OPEB liability was determined by an actuarial valuation as of December 31, 2016, rolled forward to the measurement date of December 31, 2017.
+The total OPEB liability was determined by an actuarial valuation as of December 31, 2017, rolled forward to the measurement date of December 31, 2018.
 The actuarial valuation used the following actuarial assumptions applied to all prior periods included in the measurement in accordance with the requirements of GASB 74:

 Wage Inflation 3.25 percent

 Projected Salary Increases, including inflation 3.25 to 10.75 percent including wage inflation

 Single Discount Rate:

-Current Measurement Date 3.85 percent
+Current Measurement Date 3.96 percent

-Prior Measurement Date 4.23 percent
+Prior Measurement Date 3.85 percent

-Investment Rate of Return 6.50 percent
+Investment Rate of Return 6.00 percent

-Municipal Bond Rate 3.31 percent
+Municipal Bond Rate 3.71 percent

-Health Care Cost Trend Rate 7.50 percent, initial
+Health Care Cost Trend Rate 10.00 percent, initial

-3.25 percent, ultimate in 2018
+3.25 percent, ultimate in 2029

 Actuarial Cost Method Individual Entry Age

 Pre-retirement mortality rates are based on the RP-2014 Employees mortality table for males and females, adjusted for mortality improvement back to the observation period base year of 2006.
 The base year for males and females was then established to be 2015 and 2010, respectively.
 Post-retirement mortality rates are based on the RP-2014 Healthy Annuitant mortality table for males and females, adjusted for mortality improvement back to the observation period base year of 2006.
-The base year of 2006.
-The base year of 2006.
-The base year of 2015 and 2010, respectively.
+The base year for males and females was then established to be 2015 and 2010, respectively.
 Post-retirement mortality rates for disabled retirees are based on the RP-2014 Disabled mortality table for males and females, adjusted for mortality improvement back to the observation period base year of 2006.
-The base year of 2006.
-The base year of 2006 are based on the RP-2014 Disabled mortality table for males and females, adjusted for mortality improvement back to the observation period base year of 2006.
-The base year of 2006.
-The base year of 2006.
-The base year of 2006 are based on the RP-2014 Disabled mortality table for males and females, adjusted for mortality improvement back to the observation period base year of 2006.
-The base year of 2006.
-The base year of 2006.
-The base year for mortality improvement back to the observation period base year of 2006.
-The base year are determined by applying the MP-2015 mortality improvement scale to all of the above described tables.
+The base year for males and females was then established to be 2015 and 2010, respectively.
+Mortality rates for a particular calendar year are determined by applying the MP-2015 mortality improvement scale to all of the above described tables.